-Whereas today, companies can look to a HR Business Partner to support and work with different heads of departments.
+Whereas today, companies can look to an HR Business Partner to support and work with different heads of departments.
 For example, with the finance director or management accountant to drive multi-disciplinary business change.
-If for example a company decides to change it's infrastructure to align with market demands, it would be the role of the business partner to work agilely to implement this new strategy, manage HR projects and typically lead the HR team.
+If for example, a company decides to change its infrastructure to align with market demands, it would be the role of the business partner to work agilely to implement this new strategy, manage HR projects and typically lead the HR team.

 No two HR business partner jobs are the same

-The role and central responsibilities of a HR Business Partner can typically vary as they must align closely with an organisations specific infrastructure.
+The role and central responsibilities of an HR Business Partner can typically vary as they must align closely with an organisation's specific infrastructure.

 What are the business needs of today?

 A good business partner will constantly ask themselves 'what are the business needs of today?' and 'how can I facilitate them?'
 These two questions form the basis of almost any business partner role.
 Once a need has been identified, the business partner will then work closely with the right people to implement change and meet the demands of the business.